• About

 Critics say the case highlights a growing problem of students repackaging outsourced or pre-built solutions to win science awards and enhance university applications.
 While not necessarily in breach of competition rules, the lack of disclosure about third-party involvement has raised red flags.
 “She didn’t build it, she branded it,” one commenter wrote.

 After criticism emerged on social platforms like Threads, the student responded via LinkedIn, calling the backlash a form of cyberbullying and an attack on women in STEM.
 Clarisse Poon’s post accused critics of ignoring the time and effort behind the project, but was later deleted following further controversy.
 In her post, she pushed back publicly, claiming the award-winner had previously mocked secondary school STEM projects online while now calling for empathy and fairness.
+And she also called out the researcher, Hailey Cheng (@_b2bbiok) for “undermining all the effort she poured into the project”.

 Public attention has since shifted to the broader issue of “wrapper science” — the practice of packaging vendor-built systems or GPT-assisted work as original innovation.
 Some argue the student demonstrated strong project management, but others say misrepresenting authorship for awards and resume gain misleads judges and undermines real student efforts.